Archibald Bulloch: Revolution

 Bulloch was an early supporter of the revolution in Georgia as a member of the Friends of Liberty.
 He served as President of the 1st and 2nd Provincial Congresses of Georgia, and was a delegate in 1775 to the Continental Congress.
 There, he won John Adams's praise for his "Abilities and Fortitude".
 In the Continental Congress, he was a member of the Secret Committee, which was responsible for gathering war supplies.
 Speaking to the Provincial Congress, Bulloch said, "This is no time to talk of moderation; in the present instance it ceases to be a virtue."

 Bulloch is also recorded as having been a Freemason in Georgia.
 His name is listed on the 1779 Masonic rolls of Solomon's Lodge No. 1 at Savannah along with George Walton, John Adam Treutlen, James Jackson, Nathaniel Pendelton, and General Samuel Elbert.

 Bulloch would have been a signer of the Declaration of Independence, but decided to return to Georgia to aid the revolution there.
 He wrote to John Adams, "Such a series of Victory having attended the American Arms, emboldens us further to trust in Providence, that has so remarkably interposed in our behalf, and we cannot but entertain the most sanguine Hopes, of still preserving our most invaluable Liberties."
 Adams was disappointed that Bulloch would not be able to sign the Declaration, saying, "I was greatly disappointed, Sir, in the information you gave me, that you should be prevented from revisiting Philadelphia."

-In 1776, Bulloch fought under the command of Colonel Lachlan McIntosh in the Battle of the Rice Boats and the Battle of Tybee Island.
+In 1776, Bulloch fought under the command of Colonel Lachlan McIntosh in the Battle of the Rice Boats on March 2.
+In later March, he led the raid on Tybee Island to recapture fugitive slaves who had fled to the British.
 On June 20, 1776, he was chosen to be the first President and Commander-in-Chief of Georgia under the state's temporary republican government.
 When he signed the state constitution on February 20, 1777, his position transferred from president to governor of Georgia.
 He was thus Georgia's first chief executive under a proper constitutional government, but the third chief executive in all, following the brief tenures of presidents William Ewen and George Walton.